blurb/blurb.github.io/source/2014-11-20-environment-customizations.html.markdown

 TV, when suddenly you're hit with inspiration.
 "OH MY GOD, THAT'S THE PERFECT STARTUP IDEA!" you think.
-Visions of Sand Hill dance through your head as you envision the world changed by your brilliant new idea for a crow-based social network, but there is one problem.
+Visions of Sand Hill dance through your head as you envision the world changed by your brilliant new idea for a social network for crows, but there is one problem.
 You left your computer at home.
 You ask to borrow your buddy's machine, but you find it unusable.
 You sit there, staring blankly at a command line, filled with gibberish.